google/quiver-dart/README.md

 Useful when async tasks can spwn new async tasks and you need to wait for all of them to complete.

+`StreamRouter` splits a Stream into mulltiple streams based on a set of predicates.

 `doWhileAsync` and `reduceAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.